Steve Canal

 Steve Canal (born January 17, 1980) is an American author, public speaker, branding expert and former basketball player based in New York City.

 Early life and education

 Canal was born in New York City in 1980.
 His parents were born in Haiti and came to United States in late 1970s.
-Canal received his early education in New York City and attended Fordham University where he received his graduation degree in sociology, in 2002.
+Canal received his early education in Nyack and attended Fordham University where he received his graduation degree in sociology, in 2002.
 Canal represented the Fordham Rams in Atlantic 10 Conference basketball games between 1998 and 2002.

 Career

 Canal began his basketball career in 1998 while attending Fordham University in New York City.
 Canal represented Fordham Rams in 92 games, spreading over four seasons of Atlantic 10 Conference between 1998 and 2002.
 He played at forward position and scored over 340 points.

 After basketball, Canal started his professional career as an operational manager at Vital Marketing, New York, in 2003.
 In 2011, Canal joined MillerCoors, a beer brewing company based in Chicago.
 Canal is currently serving as a National Community Affairs Lead at MillerCoors in New York City.
 He is accountable for the growth and execution of community investment and outreach strategies at the organization.

 In 2017, Canal authored his debut book, The Mind of a Winner.
 The book was published in July with contributions from Daymond John, Barbara Corcoran, Enitan Bereola II, Grammy award winner 2 Chainz and Kenny Smith.The Mind of a Winner focuses on personal growth of an individual.
 The book rose to No. 1 on the Amazon bestseller list in August 2017.
 Canal is also the founder and CEO at The Brand Executive, a personal development firm based in New York City.